Skip to content

 OPENBAS_MAIL_IMAP_PORT=993

-OPENBAS_ADMIN_EMAIL=ChangeMe@domain.com # Should be a valid email address
+OPENBAS_ADMIN_EMAIL=ChangeMe@example.com # must be a valid email address

 OPENBAS_ADMIN_PASSWORD=ChangeMe